nikolayquadrat/lpb-ex-ome-presession/README.md

 sudo chmod +x lpb-rnaseq-set-up-arcashla.sh sudo bash lpb-rnaseq-set-up-arcashla.sh
 ```
 The bioconda biocontainer for arcasHLA (quay.io/biocontainers/arcas-hla:0.6.0--hdfd78af_2) ships only a partial reference: it includes the small JSON lookup tables (cDNA.json, allele_groups.json, hla_transcripts.json) but lacks both the IMGTHLA database itself (tested with the 3.64.0 release) and the derived files that arcasHLA requires at runtime (Kallisto pseudo-alignment indices and parsed nomenclature tables).
-Because the container's filesystem is read-only, arcasHLA cannot generate these missing files at run-time even though it tries to. the script performs the four-step setup once on the host: (a) git clone --depth 1 of the ANHIG/IMGTHLA repository (IPD-IMGT/HLA database release 3.64.0, ~1.2 GB at depth 1), (b) unzip of hla.dat.zip and other compressed archives inside the IMGTHLA repo (the uncompressed hla.dat is too large for git so the repo ships it compressed), (c) seeding the host dat/info and dat/ref directories with the small JSON tables bundled inside the biocontainer (copied out via apptainer exec with a bind mount), and (d) running arcasHLA reference --rebuild once inside the container with the host dat/ directory bind-mounted over the container's read-only /usr/local/share/arcas-hla-0.6.0-2/dat, which generates hla.fasta, hla.idx, hla.p.json, hla.convert.json, hla_partial.fasta, hla_partial.idx, and hla_partial.p.json via Kallisto (v0.50.1 inside the biocontainer).
+Because the container's filesystem is read-only, arcasHLA cannot generate these missing files at run-time even though it tries to. the script performs the four-step setup once on the host:
+- git clone --depth 1 of the ANHIG/IMGTHLA repository (IPD-IMGT/HLA database release 3.64.0, ~1.2 GB at depth 1),
+- unzip of hla.dat.zip and other compressed archives inside the IMGTHLA repo (the uncompressed hla.dat is too large for git so the repo ships it compressed),
+- seeding the host dat/info and dat/ref directories with the small JSON tables bundled inside the biocontainer (copied out via apptainer exec with a bind mount), and
+- running arcasHLA reference --rebuild once inside the container with the host dat/ directory bind-mounted over the container's read-only /usr/local/share/arcas-hla-0.6.0-2/dat, which generates hla.fasta, hla.idx, hla.p.json, hla.convert.json, hla_partial.fasta, hla_partial.idx, and hla_partial.p.json via Kallisto (v0.50.1 inside the biocontainer).
 Total disk usage is approximately 3 GB (1.2 GB IMGTHLA + 1.9 GB Kallisto indices).

 **arcasHLA 0.6.0** ([Orenbuch et al. 2020](doi.org/10.1093/bioinformatics/btz474)) runs in two stages, both using the same biocontainer (quay.io/biocontainers/arcas-hla:0.6.0--hdfd78af_2) and the host-built reference (IPD-IMGT/HLA release 3.64.0 + Kallisto 0.50.1 indices) bind-mounted from `../data/arcashla_ref/dat`.
 Rule r06a_arcashla_extract takes the coordinate-sorted markdup BAM and pulls reads from the HLA region (chr6:28-34 Mb) into paired-end FASTQs at `../06_hla/arcashla/{sample}/{sample}.extracted.{1,2}.fq.gz`.
 The rule symlinks the BAM under a canonical {sample}.bam name beforehand so arcasHLA's output filenames don't carry the .markdup suffix.
 Rule r06b_arcashla_genotype then runs arcasHLA genotype `-g A,B,C` (MHC class I) and rule r06d_arcashla_genotype_classII runs `-g DRB1,DQA1,DQB1,DPA1,DPB1` (MHC class II) on the extracted FASTQs, which pseudo-aligns reads to the IPD-IMGT/HLA reference with Kallisto and runs an expectation-maximization step to call the most likely diploid genotype.
 Output is a JSON at `../06_hla/arcashla/{sample}/{sample}.genotype.json` with the called alleles per gene.